moj-analytical-services/rpackage_training/README.md

 You can now see in the 'Files' window that there are additions in your project directory.

-Exercise 4: Follow the above steps, inserting the correct directory path and package name within the create command (you can quickly obtain these using the getwd() command).
+Exercise 5: Follow the above steps, inserting the correct directory path and package name within the create command (you can quickly obtain these using the getwd() command).
 Lastly, follow Steps 2 and 3 at https://user-guidance.services.alpha.mojanalytics.xyz/github.html#r-studio, committing your changes to all files to git and then pushing them to github.com.
 If you refresh your github.com repository page you should now see the additions there.

 # 6. Add R and Rmarkdown code

-Any R and R Markdown code to be within the package should be saved into it.
-The R code can be saved to the package R/ directory while the R Markdown code can be saved to the package home directory.
-You can do this in R Studio either in the normal way (e.g. using the 'Save As' option) or programmatically using the function dump() as follows:
+It's now time to add the code that makes up your package!
+This can be code in both R and R Markdown files; R files need to be added to the package R/ directory while R Markdown code can be saved to the package home directory.
+You can do this in R Studio by either saving the files directly (e.g. using the 'Save As' option) or programmatically using the function dump() as follows:

         dump("R_object_name", file = "directory_path/R_object_name.R")

 If the files you want to include within your package are in GitHub but not R Studio then you have two main options to get them in R Studio.
 You could either clone the relevant repository (as in section 4 'Make a copy of the project in R Studio' above).
 Or if there are only a few files you could click the green github 'Code' button (as in section 4 above) and then 'Download ZIP' to download the files to your computer and then upload the relevant ones from your computer into your package using R Studio.

-Exercise 5: Add the crimesdata_pub.Rmd to your package.
+Exercise 6: Add the crimesdata_pub.Rmd file to your package.

 # 7. Amend the DESCRIPTION file